gmarkdev/gm-gallery/README.md

   </div>
 ```

 ##### with parameter "gm-arrows".
-You can set "true" or "false" it's means visibility of arrows to next/prev image.
+You can set "true" or "false" it means visibility of arrows to next/prev image.

 ##### Next put image in gallery div.
 ##### Such as: